 If your accommodation has a kitchen then it’s best to make use of it.
 We save money this way when traveling around Italy.
-Grocery stores in Italy are amazing and well-stocked, and one can easily cook an amazing meal with delicious Italian red wine for cheap.
+Grocery stores in Italy are amazing, with fresh produce, well-stocked, and one can easily cook an amazing meal with delicious Italian red wine for cheap.

 Drink Tap Water

-The tap water in Italy is perfectly fine to drink, so best not to waste money or plastic on one time use water bottles.
+Tap water in Italy is perfectly fine to drink, so best not to waste money or plastic on one-time use water bottles.
 Get yourself a travel water bottle and keep refilling it!

 Go on Free Walking Tours!

-When we have to get to some smaller destinations in Italy we’ve used BlaBlaCar.
-Or if you are traveling with a group of three or more it might be worth renting a car and splitting the car rental and fuel among yourselves.
+When we go to some smaller destinations in Italy, we use BlaBlaCar.
+Or, if you are traveling with a group of three or more, it might be worth renting a car and splitting the car rental and fuel among yourselves.